 The IRS often accepts electronic records, which can streamline the audit process significantly.
 However, it’s always a good idea to ask your auditor what formats they can accept to ensure you’re providing information correctly.
 Using accounting software is one of the most effective ways to manage your records digitally.
 If you need help getting set up, exploring accounting software implementation and support can make a world of difference for your business operations.

-Organize Your Financial Statements
+How to Get Your Financial Statements in Order

 Beyond individual receipts and invoices, you need to have your core financial statements in order.
 This includes your profit and loss (P&L) statement, balance sheet, and cash flow statement for the year under audit.
 These documents provide a high-level overview of your business’s financial health and are essential for an auditor to review.
 The audit notice letter will typically list the specific records you need to provide.